gomorpheus/morpheus-docs/release_notes/current.rst

 |morphver| Release Notes
 *************************

+.. important:: |morpheus| v5.3.3-2 contains important security updates. v5.3.3-1 is no longer available and it is recommended to update from v5.3.3-1 to v5.3.3-2

 ..
 WARNING:: Support for OpenStack v2 Identity API has been removed in v5.3.3

 ..
 NOTE:: Items appended with :superscript:`5.x.x` are also included in that version